Balise: History

 The earliest automatic train protection system were purely mechanical with a tripcock which could be connected directly to the braking system by releasing the opening a switch in the hydraulic system.
 There were multiple incidents where trains had overrun a stop signal but due to excessive speed still crashed despite the automatic stop.
 Multiple systems were invented to show the speed in the driver's cab and to provide an electronic system on the train that would prevent speeding.
 With the advent of high-speed trains it was generally expected that a speed indicator on line-side signals is not sufficient beyond 160 km/h so that all these trains need cab signalling.

 A combined solution to the requirements was the German LZB system that was presented in 1965.
 The original installations were all hard-wired logic.
 The first real cab electronics was presented in 1972 (named LZB L72) and a cab computer was introduced by 1980 (LZB 80).
 The LZB system uses a wire in the middle of the tracks that had loops at a distance of 100 m so that the position of a train was known more precisely than in any earlier system.
 As a result, the LZB system was not only used on high-speed tracks but also in commuter rail to increase throughput.
 Due to the deployment costs of the system however it was restricted to these application areas.

+During the 1970s British Rail developed the C-APT, the system utilised passive transponders (balises) placed at no more than 1km track intervals, that would transmit the track speed (in an 80bit packet) to a passing train, for in cab display.
+If the trains control system failed to receive an update, within 1km of the last signal, the displayed speed limit would be blanked an audio tone the driver had to respond to generated, else the trains brakes were automatically applied, the system would be see revenue service from December 1981, with the introduction of the British Rail Class 370.